station · ivanmisic.net log in

 Twenty years.

-Director of Product Management at Deutsche Telekom.
+Director at Deutsche Telekom, now working out what comes after connectivity.
 20+ years building digital products used by millions across Europe.
 Started in tech support, moved through dev, now leads product.
 Or as I like to call it: making digital transformation sound less like a buzzword.

 Started at Hrvatski Telekom in 2006 as the "have you tried turning it off and on again" guy.
 Moved to web dev, then product.
 Joined Deutsche Telekom in 2014.
 Built OneApp (one codebase, 10 EU markets) and OneShop (multi-tenant telco e-commerce, end-to-end).
 The pattern I keep seeing: digital transformation isn't a project.
 It's a way of operating, or it isn't anything.